 Order the DVD and Teaching/Learning Guide

-The DVD and Learning Guide are available to purchase from the University of Waterloo Book Store in both English and French (Je suis Toujours là).
+The DVD and Learning Guide are available for purchase in both English and French (Je suis Toujours là).

 - 1 DVD for Persons with Dementia & Partners in Care ($49.00 CDN)

 - 1 DVD + 1 Teaching Learning Guide ($105.00 CDN)